MHBauer/desync-issue/generic/generic.md

 variety of reasons and when that happens the OSB API spec implies that things are returned to the pre-action state.
 Kube does not allow for that.

+Some worst case scenarios:
+ - on DELETE, broker rejects after a few hours with unauthorized
+ -